QwikDev/qwik/packages/qwik/src/core/readme.md

 Used to signal to Qwik which state should be watched for changes.

 The `Tracker` is passed into the `watchFn` of `useWatch`.
 It is intended to be used to wrap state objects in a read proxy which signals to Qwik which properties should be watched for changes.
-A change to any of the properties cause the `watchFn` to re-run.
+A change to any of the properties causes the `watchFn` to rerun.

 ## Example

 The `obs` passed into the `watchFn` is used to mark `state.count` as a property of interest.
-Any changes to the `state.count` property will cause the `watchFn` to re-run.
+Any changes to the `state.count` property will cause the `watchFn` to rerun.

 <docs code="./examples.tsx#use-watch-simple"/>